f4exb/sdrangel/plugins/samplesink/limesdroutput/readme.md

 This is the stream throughput in MB/s and is usually about 3 times the sample rate for a single stream and 6 times for a dual Tx stream.
 This is due to the fact that 12 bits samples are used and although they are represented as 16 bit values only 12 bita travel on the USB link.

+&#9888; it has been found that in practice to get a clean output the gain should not exceed ~4dB with standard levels in the channel plugins.

 <h3>18: FIFO status</h3>

 This is the fill percentage of the Tx FIFO in the LimeSuite interface.
-There is no flow regulation provided by the LimeSuite interface so an automatic adjustment is done within the plugin.
-In practice the value will oscillate between 50 and 100% centered around 80%.
+In normal conditions this should be ~100%.